 Fragrance-free completely eliminates the added scent from the skin irritation equation.
-However, soaps without some smell can be a bit bland for some people.
+However, even artisan soaps without some smell can be a bit bland for some people.

 Sticking with fragrance-free soap bars or ones scented with essential oils is a must for sensitive skin.

 B. Soaps Require Fats – But Which Ones Are Safe?